 What information will I need to provide to claim my reimbursement?

-To claim your reimbursement log in to the secure portal.
-Verify your personal details and provide the details of an account in which you would like Victoria Police to deposit your reimbursement – the account name, number and BSB details of this account.
+To claim your reimbursement you will need to complete the reimbursement form via the link below.
+The form will ask you to verify your personal details and provide the details of an account in which you would like Victoria Police to deposit your reimbursement (including the account name, number and BSB details of the account).

 How will you keep my banking information?